 Basic Command - adb shell perfetto

-1 | # 1.
-Start the trace |
+1 | // 1.
+First execute the command |

-Android 12 and Newer
+On Android 12 and later devices

 1 | adb push config.pbtx /data/misc/perfetto-configs/config.pbtx |